peakshift/bitcoin-ux/README.md

 ### [Consistent Push & Pull Payments on and off-chain](consistent-payment-flow.md)

-`bip21`, `psbt`,`bolt11`
+`bip21`, `psbt`,`bolt11`, `payment-request`, `keysend`

-Default User Flows for payments when switching between On/Offchain payments is inconsistent, this leads to users having to learn new behaviours and terminology between which does not lend itself to a seamless user experience.
+Default user flows for payments when switching between On/Offchain payments is inconsistent, this leads to users having to learn new behaviours and terminology between which does not lend itself to a seamless user experience.

 - Current and Ideal User Flows
 - Interactive Reference for Push & Pull Payments